presidential-innovation-fellows/worker-dol-gov/workplace-concerns.md

 # This controls the order of the accordions
 concerns:
-  - I was harassed, threatened, or retaliated against
+  - I wasn’t paid properly
   - I don’t feel safe at work
   - I was treated unfairly
-  - I wasn’t paid properly
   - I was fired or not hired
+  - I was threatened or retaliated against
   - I want to report a different issue

 ---